infobloxopen/bloxone-python-client/src/fw/docs/ContentCategoriesApi.md

 List Content Categories.

 Use this method to retrieve information on all Content Category objects for the account.
 The Content Category object represents a specific internet content and used to configure category filters.
 Based on your configuration, specific actions such as Allow or Block, will be taken on the detected content.
-BloxOne Cloud provides the following content categories from which you can build your category filters: Drugs, Risk/Fraud/Crime, Entertainment/Culture, Purchasing, Information/Communication, Business/Services, Information Technology, Lifestyle, Society/Education/Religion, Mature/Violent, Games/Gambling, Pornography/Nudity and Uncategorized.
+Infoblox Cloud provides the following content categories from which you can build your category filters: Drugs, Risk/Fraud/Crime, Entertainment/Culture, Purchasing, Information/Communication, Business/Services, Information Technology, Lifestyle, Society/Education/Religion, Mature/Violent, Games/Gambling, Pornography/Nudity and Uncategorized.
 Each of these categories contains sub-categories that further define the respective content.

 ### Example